MajedAbuSharar/WROfiles/README.md

    easely .
 2. Ultrasonics :
-   Three ultrasonics is all we need , we put one in the head of the robot to detict the distance in the front to avoid crashing into any thing in the field , the two other ultrasonics were put on the both sides left and right ,
+   Three ultrasonics is all we need , we put one in the head of the robot to detict the distance in the front to avoid crashing into any thing in the field , the two other ultrasonics were put on the both sides left and right , to give us the distances of each side , it's very important because we had to use it to know where to go if we passed the middle field and went into a corner , then we know that we have to turn to the side that has the bigger distance